Moad26/Stopwatch/README.md

 # Stopwatch
-A simple stopwatch created with html css and js
+A simple stopwatch created with html,css and js